 In my case exhaustion played a part but it’s also interesting to notice that this is my weaker side for this skill, so it needs more of my focus than my favourite side and at that moment, my focus was not there.

 The personal lessons coming to me from this injury are numerous.
-I am learning that I need to look after my body with rest and body work if I wish to continue in the job which I love.
+I am learning that I need to look after my body with rest and body work if I wish to continue in the job I love.
 My job requires that my body be fit, healthy and injury free and I know this is time consuming work to sustain but ultimately is turning into an incredible journey of discovery about my own limits, self-expectations and self-compassion.

 I believe every injury or illness is here to teach us difficult and valuable personal lessons so I continue to embrace the teachings of my body with love, despite the inconvenience and pain.
 Perhaps the biggest feeling I have in this process is gratitude.
 Gratitude to my body for the 15 years it skated without complaint which brought me so much joy and satisfaction.